AbdBarho/VeryBadEngine/README.md

 ## Todo:
 - ~~move main loop to a worker~~
+- Rendering
+  - use WebGl instead of 2D
-- move rendering to ~~main thread~~ (its own thread, maybe a shared worker, webpack support for this stuff is shit and sending data to the main thread and then back to the render thread will be a huge waste of time and effort), each system sends render commands as soon as possible
+  - move rendering to ~~main thread~~ (its own thread, maybe a shared worker, webpack support for this stuff is shit and sending data to the main thread and then back to the render thread will be a huge waste of time and effort)
+  - maybe the main thread for rendering is okay? if the last frame is rendered at the beginning of the next one?
+- instead of moving every level to its own worker, move the whole world manager.
 - use bigint to mark entities with flags, later use only these flags in the fetch the updatable entities
 - better implement the input redirection from main thread to worker
 - ~~proper implementation of speed and acceleration limiting~~ (find more efficient solution)